 Bangkok to Hat Yai by Bus

 There are frequent bus services to Hat Yai from Bangkok’s Southern Bus Terminal, Sai Tai Mai.
-It’s quite remote from the city center, located on the Thonburi side of the Chayo Phraya river about 17km from Sukhumvit in downtown Bangkok (metered taxi about 150 Baht).
+It’s quite remote from the city center, located on the Thonburi side of the Chao Phraya River about 17km from Sukhumvit in downtown Bangkok (metered taxi about 200 Baht).
 Find the exact location of Bangkok’s Southern Bus Terminal on Google Maps here.

 There are services about every two hours throughout the day and also night buses that have blanket and pillow included in the ticket price.
 The one way fare is between 690 Baht and 1,070 Baht, depending on the type of coach like 2nd class aircon to VIP with extra large seats (three seats in one row).

 The trip takes 12 to 13 hours and the bus terminal in Hat Yai is located about 2km southeast of the town center (Thamanoonvithee Road where most of the hotels, bars and shopping malls can be found).
 A motorbike taxi will take you there for 40 Baht one way.

 Bangkok to Hat Yai by Minivan

-Traveling by minibus is the quicker alternative to the bus travel, however it’s not a very comfortable ride unless you got a nice seat in front or right behind the driver that has more legroom.
-Also, you can only bring a medium sized bag so if you are traveling with a 20 kg heavy suitcase this would not work or you will have to book a second seat, however then I would rather recommend you take a flight.
+Traveling by minivan is the quicker alternative to the bus travel, however it’s not a very comfortable ride unless you got a nice seat in front or right behind the driver that has more legroom.
+Also, you can only bring a medium sized bag, so if you are traveling with a 20kg heavy suitcase this would not work or you will have to book a second seat, however then I would rather recommend you to take a flight.

 I once traveled from Hat Yai to Bangkok by minivan and it was the most tiring trip I’ve done in Thailand so far.
 We had to stop twice for refilling petrol, the first time it took 45 minutes and the second time almost two hours.
 Then also a lot of traffic jams so the whole trip took 16 hours instead of 12 hours.
 I left Hat Yai at 8 o’clock in the morning and reached Mo Chit in Bangkok at midnight.